Learning to Encode and Classify Test Executions: Introduction

 \section{Introduction}

-As the scale and complexity of software increases, the number of tests needed for effective validation becomes extremely large, slowing down development, hindering programmer productivity, and ultimately making development costly~\cite{ammann2016introduction}.
-The need for large numbers of tests is magnified in agile software development practices, like Continuous Integration (CI) and Test-Driven Development (TDD), that require extensive testing to be performed~\cite{humble2010continuous}.
+As the scale and complexity of software increases, the number of tests needed for effective validation becomes extremely large, slowing down development, hindering programmer productivity, and ultimately making development costly~\cite{ammann2016introduction, stratis2016test}.
 To make testing faster, cheaper and more reliable, it is desirable to automate as much of the process as possible.

-One of the biggest hurdles in test automation is the \emph{test oracle} - ``a procedure that distinguishes between the correct and incorrect behaviours of the System Under Test (SUT)''~\cite{barr2015oracle}.
-Literature refers to the challenge of automatically determining the correctness of test executions as the \emph{test oracle problem} and acknowledges it as one of the key remaining issues for automated testing~\cite{barr2015oracle}.
-Recent surveys on the test oracle problem~\cite{barr2015oracle, nardi2015survey, langdon2017inferring} show that existing techniques based on formal specifications, metamorphic relations and independent program versions are not widely applicable and difficult to use in practice.
+Over the past decades, researchers have made remarkable progress in automatically generating effective test inputs~\cite{chen2013orchestrated, bertolino2007software}.
+Automated test input generation tools, however, generate substantially more tests than manual approaches.
+This becomes an issue when determing the correctness of test executions, a procedure referred to as the \emph{test oracle}, that is still largely manual, relying on developer expertise.
+Recent surveys on the test oracle problem~\cite{barr2015oracle, nardi2015survey, langdon2017inferring} show that automated oracles based on formal specifications, metamorphic relations~\cite{liu6613484} and independent program versions are not widely applicable and difficult to use in practice.
+In this paper, we seek to address the test oracle problem.
+More specifically, for a system with a large set of test inputs, that are automatically and/or manually generated, we ask, \\ \emph{`` Is there a widely applicable technique that automates the classification of test executions as pass/fail ? ''}

+\textbf{Key Idea.} We explore supervised machine learning to infer a test oracle from labelled execution traces of a given system.
+In particular, we use neural networks (NNs), well suited to learning complex functions and classifying patterns, to design the test oracles.
+Our technique is widely applicable and easy to use, as it only requires execution traces gathered from running tests through the program under test (PUT) to design the oracle.
+This is shown in Figure~\ref{fig:key-idea} where a small fraction of the gathered execution traces labelled with pass/fail (shown in light gray) is used to train the NN model which is then used to automatically classify the remaining unseen execution traces (colored dark gray).